-The annual meetings took place in one of the Dorchester suites the execs stayed in.
+The annual meeting took place in one of the hotel suites the execs stayed in.
 The whole affair generally lasted two days.
 The first day was more of an open discussion around challenges each of the banks faced while the second day was used to identify practical solutions.
-Despite an eight-hour-long meeting on Day 1 the discussions were not fruitful, to say the least.
-As soon as they called it a day one of the execs, Roger, known to be one the highest earners in the business, took out his phone and reached out to Madame Shireen, London’s most exclusive procurer.
-He needed a distraction.

-What I know of Madame Shireen’s club, or the ‘house’ as it is known by members, was imparted to me one summer evening in Monaco by the youngest son a real estate billionaire whose family office eventually became a client of mine after I left the bank to run my own company.
+What I know of Madame Shireen’s club, or the “house” as it is known by its members, was imparted to me one summer evening in Monaco by the youngest son a real estate billionaire whose Family Office eventually became a client of mine.

-“Many of our boys are unable to handle the stress of the job,” sighed Roger.
-“They claim all that pressure has even caused marital problems…deteriorating health and all that other crap.”
+“Many of our boys are unable to handle the stress of the job,” sighed David.
+“They claim all that pressure has even caused marital problems, deteriorating health and all sorts of other crap.”

 “It’s getting out of control, darling.
-Out of f***ing control!”
+Out of fucking control,” said David.

 Noor tasted the fish then took a sip from her wine glass.
 “Why not study this whole phenomenon?
 Not just workplace happiness but the underlying motivations of your staff and their ability to cope with day-to-day pressure.
 You can take a scientific approach.”